odysseyalive/lampready/README.md

 the container.
 No custom compilation needed - just some configuration changes.

-If you really want to build a custom Apache binary with the `BIG_SECURITY_HOLE` flag (like the Ubuntu version used to do), here's how you'd do it on Debian 12:
+If you really want to build a custom Apache binary with the `BIG_SECURITY_HOLE` flag (like the Ubuntu version of Lampready used to do), here's how you'd do it on Debian 12:

 ```bash
 # Step 1: Add source repositories with proper signing keys